-7.7.3.5.11.3 Decrypting an Authentication step SECURITY PROTOCOL OUT command Encrypted payload
+7.7.3.5.11.5 Decrypting an Encrypted payload that is part of an IKEv2-SCSI CCS

-Before performing any checks of data contained in the Encrypted payload received in a in the Authentication step SECURITY PROTOCOL OUT parameter list (see 5.13.4.8.2), the device server shall decrypt and check the integrity of the Encrypted payload as follows:
+Before performing any checks of data contained in the Encrypted payload received in an Authentication step or Delete operation SECURITY PROTOCOL OUT parameter list (see 5.13.4.8.2), the device server shall decrypt and check the integrity of the Encrypted payload as follows:

+- Decrypt the CYPHERTEXT field of the Encrypted payload using the contents of the INITIALIZATION VECTOR field in the Encrypted payload (see 7.7.3.5.11.1), the AAD described in 7.7.3.5.11.2, and following information from the MGMT_DATA_SA parameter (see 5.13.4.10):

+- A) Encryption algorithm;

+- B) Key length; and

-- 1) Decrypt the encrypted portion of the Encrypted payload using the algorithm and key length specified by the ENCR IKEv2-SCSI algorithm descriptor (see 7.7.3.6.2) in the IKEv2-SCSI Cryptographic Algorithms payload (see 7.7.3.5.13) and the SK_ei secure key (see 5.13.4.4); and - 2) Integrity check the decrypted data as follows: - 1) Use the algorithm specified by the INTEG IKEv2-SCSI algorithm descriptor (see 7.7.3.6.4) in the IKEv2-SCSI Cryptographic Algorithms payload and the SK_ai secure key (see 5.13.4.4) to compute an integrity check value for the decrypted data; and - 2) Verify that the computed integrity check value matches the one found in the Encrypted payload.
+- C) SK_ei secure key (see 5.13.4.4);

+- 2) Integrity check the decrypted data using the integrity algorithm specified in the MGMT_DATA SA parameter as follows: - A) If the integrity algorithm is not AUTH_COMBINED, then compute an integrity check value for the decrypted data using the specified integrity algorithm and SK_ai secure key (see 5.13.4.4) stored in the MGMT_DATA SA parameter; or - B) If the integrity algorithm is AUTH_COMBINED, then compute an integrity check value for the decrypted data in combination with decrypting the CYPHERTEXT field in step 1);

+3) Verify that the computed integrity check value matches the one contained in the INTEGRITY CHECK VALUE field in the Encrypted payload (see 7.7.3.5.11.1).

-If the integrity checking of the Encrypted payload fails, then:
+If the integrity checking of the Encrypted payload fails, then the error shall be processed as described in 7.7.3.8.